patelrohanv/patelrohanv.blog/posts/ckad-studying-application-deployment.md

 * **Rolling updates** allow Deployments' update to take place with zero downtime by incrementally updating Pods instances with new ones
 * read more -> <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment>
-* triggered if and only if the Deployment's Pod template is changed, e.g. if the labels or container images of the template are updated
+* rollout triggered if and only if the Deployment's Pod template is changed, e.g. if the labels or container images of the template are updated

   * Other updates, such as scaling the Deployment, do not trigger a rollout
   * trigger with `kubectl set image` to change the image version/tag
   * trigger with `kubectl edit` to edit the deployment
+  * check status with `kubectl rollout status`
+  * roll back an update with `kubectl rollout undo`

 ### Deployment Strategies

+*

 ### Helm